jerinjohnsonmc/UPI_Read_Aloud/README.md

-Android app to read the UPI messages aloud in android
+Android app to read the UPI messages aloud